 2005 -- Dogwood breaks the earnings record set in 2003, with a year-end total of $2,688,782!
 Limehouse becomes Dogwood's sixth millionaire with his win in the Grade 2, $250,000 Brooklyn Handicap at Belmont Park on June 11.
 The colt retires after the Breeders' Cup with career earnings of $1,100,433 after winning stakes in all three years of his career.
 Limehouse will begin his breeding career at Vinery (Lexington, KY) in 2006.
 Twelve horses are stakes winners (Limehouse, Vicarage, United, Drum Major and Summer Rainbow) or stakes-placed.

-2007 -- Cotton Blossom wins the Grade 1 Acorn Stakes at Belmont Park.
-Cot Campbell becomes a member of the very prestigious Jockey Club and is also inducted into the South Carolina Athletic Hall of Fame.
+2007 -- Cotton Blossom wins the Grade 1 Acorn Stakes at Belmont Park and later that year was sold at Keeneland for $1,900,000.
+Cot Campbell is elected to the Jockey Club and is also inducted into the South Carolina Athletic Hall of Fame.
 His third book, the autobiography Memoirs of a Longshot...
-A Riproarious Life is published in April.
+A Riproarious Life, is published.